Cosmo-Vibe/startup-template/README.md

-# Modern React Company Portfolio Template
+# Modern React Startup Template

-This project is a modern React implementation of a company portfolio template, built with:
+This project is a modern React implementation of a startup template, built with:

 - React 18
 - TypeScript